icemc/Hodgkin-Huxley-Neuron-Model/README.md

 ## GPU Acceleration

 This project includes a **GPU-accelerated implementation** using custom CUDA kernels via CuPy.
-The GPU simulator provides **3-45x speedup** depending on batch size.
+The GPU simulator provides up to **22x speedup** depending on batch size.

 ### Why GPU?